Some tips for success:

 Never bake them on rainy days.
-Use old egg whites, separate the eggs one day and refrigerate for two days to let them dehydrate a bit.
+Use old egg whites, separate the eggs for one day, and refrigerate them for two days to let them dehydrate.
 The egg whites must be at room temperature to beat.
 Keep an eye on the oven to prevent browning.
-If you live in a humid climate freeze them until ready to use.
+If you live in a humid climate, freeze them until ready to use.
 Never refrigerate them.
 Peel them off the paper just after they cool a little.

 - 6 large egg whites at room temperature

 - 1 cup plus 5 tablespoons granulated sugar